BeeCSI-Microbiome/atlas/README.md

 - Cloud execution
 - Update to new Snakemake version and use cool reports.

-# Biocluster Specific Instructions
+# Biocluster Specific Instructions - *(Detailed Instructions [Here](https://github.com/BeeCSI-Microbiome/atlas/blob/master/Biocluster%20step-by-step%20Guide.md))*
-- Detailed instructions can be found [here](https://github.com/BeeCSI-Microbiome/atlas/blob/master/Biocluster%20step-by-step%20Guide.md)

 1) ### Please review installing conda on biolcuster if you have not already install conda.